Espressos are popular around the world, but if you're sensitive to acidity, then you might be reluctant to order such a strong coffee.

 Cold brews use cold water (or room temperature water), which means the coffee beans don't break down as much, and fewer acids are released.

 Cold brew coffee is also brewed for longer in the cold water, meaning that acids present in the coffee beans themselves will actually deteriorate and won’t be present in the finished coffee.

 Both espresso and good quality cold brew coffee are low acid coffee options, but an espresso is less acidic on average.

 This is primarily due to the longer roasting time of the coffee beans, but if you are using low acid beans in your cold brew coffee, then it will be less acidic than a regular espresso.

 Is Espresso Less Acidic Than Drip Coffee?

-Drip coffee is coffee made through a slow brewing method where water is gradually poured through the grounds, allowing it to absorb the flavor.
+This coffee made through a slow brewing method where hot water is gradually poured through the grounds, allowing it to absorb the coffee drink's unique flavors.

 Is Nespresso Less Acidic Than Regular Coffee?

 Nespresso's have an average pH level of 5, which is slightly acidic and fairly standard for regular coffee.